 So what does Clear Path Selling™ mean?
 In the simplest terms it means providing an environment for sales to be conducted with the least amount of obstacles and non-sales related tasks possible, thus providing a clear path.
-You want your sales teams focused on selling, renewals and closing new business, it is why you hired them.

 Because sales is hard!
 It is made harder still when getting from initial contact to a signature on a contract requires tasks that do not make that journey faster.
 Now some veteran sales people may say “this sounds like a bunch of excuses”!
 What if they are not excuses and are very real obstacles to making that time to a signature on a contract longer for no reason?

 If you are in business to make a profit or gain funding to provided the services your organization offers you need to make that process efficient for your teams.
 You are probably thinking “of course I want the sales process to be efficient”, but are you really providing this for your teams?
 Do you know what causes frustration and kills efficiency in your current processes?

 For this article I am going to focus on the obstacles encountered and created by the sales and marketing organizations only, there is plenty to cover with just these two groups themselves.

 Some of the common obstacles I have encountered personally or through consulting with organizations are, but not limited to the following:

 Marketing’s goal is to drive as many leads to sales as possible often at the expense of qualifying for quality or with enough or correct information.
 The volume of leads and not the quality is often the measuring stick for marketing.
 This is counterproductive for the sales team, if sales is busy qualifying they are not focused on known quality prospects and the sales cycle gets longer.
 A clear understanding between the two groups on the appropriate requirements or needs of a quality lead for sales is crucial to the success of the company.